aslivka/CS373-site/pages/windows_internals.md

 ## Week 5 - Windows Internals
 ### Introduction
 This week's material focuses on learning about Windows kernel and other parts of Windows internals.
-To more easily understand these components, we learned how rootkits operate and did a couple Labs involving them.
-Rootkits usually infiltrate the kernel modules or various important storage sectors to gain unathorized access.
-Learning about how to they gain access, made me understand better the dynamics between OS, kernel, and other non-user mode parts of system.
+Rootkits are programs usually infiltrate the kernel modules or various important storage sectors to gain unathorized access.
+Learning about how they gain access, let me understand internals of Windows OS better.

 Besides summarizing lecture content for this week, I also included details on Agony rootkit Lab, with screenshots.
 All Labs were performed with Tuluka and Cuckoo to run the malware and Windbg to trace the rootkit's instructions